Ferdinand Piëch: Personality and management style

 Piëch was widely interested in pushing technological boundaries in automotive development, especially as the head of Audi.
 Automotive News noted of this, "The company's slogan "Vorsprung durch Technik" was the personification of Piech – the belief that technology was the answer to all problems in the auto business.
 Audi was the test bed to prove his theory and the springboard for his ambition."

 Piëch often spearheaded the development of audacious vehicles or oversaw business decision and strategies that baffled analysts, but still proved beneficial for the company as a whole.
 In recounting some of the extraordinary vehicles Volkswagen put in production under Piëch's watch, Wired noted that he alone pushed the Bugatti Veyron supercar into production, despite objection from other executives as well as the fact that Volkswagen lost what is believed to be millions on every Veyron sold: "Consider that for a moment.
 Long past the average retirement age, this gent greenlit one of the largest automotive losses in history and managed to keep his job.
 Moreover, he was hailed as a hero."

-An aggressive and demanding manager, Piëch was known for setting both lofty and extremely specific goals and standards for projects.
-An example of this is with the development of the Volkswagen Phaeton luxury car, in which Piëch laid out ten parameters the car had to meet, amongst them being that the Phaeton should be capable of being driven all day at 300 km/h with an exterior temperature of 50 °C whilst maintaining the interior temperature at 22 °C. Piëch requested this even though the Phaeton's top speed was electronically limited to 250 km/h.
-Another requirement was that the car should possess torsional rigidity of 37,000 N·m/degree.
-Piëch would often become personally involved in vehicle development, such as how he oversaw the development of the Audi 100's aerodynamics himself, keeping it secret from even Audi's top engineers to prevent any crucial details of the car's aerodynamic capabilities from leaking to competitors.
+Piëch was known as an aggressive and demanding manager, who set both lofty and extremely specific goals and standards for projects.
+He would often become personally involved in vehicle development, such as how he oversaw the development of the Audi 100's aerodynamics himself, keeping it secret from even Audi's top engineers to prevent any crucial details of the car's aerodynamic capabilities from leaking to competitors.

 Piëch often liked to ride along with automotive journalists during press test drives and would consider their critiques to improve Volkswagen's vehicles.
 Car and Driver writer John Phillips recounted how when he test drove the Volkswagen New Beetle during its launch in 1997, Piëch rode along and asked for his opinion on how its chassis and driving dynamics could be improved.
 Similarly, Piëch once demanded that an Automobile reviewer take the Volkswagen Phaeton up to its top speed while he rode along in the back seat.